Who is impacted by KHTO?

-For the convenience of a few selfish individuals who won't take a Jitney or ride the Long Island Railroad for a short journey to the Hamptons, the plight of thousands of noise-affected families continues unabated, despite years of residents' pleas for help from elected officials on the Island and in Albany.
+For the convenience of a few selfish individuals who won't take a Jitney or ride the Long Island Railroad for a short journey to the Hamptons, the plight of thousands of noise-affected families continues unabated, despite years of residents' pleas for help from elected officials on Long Island and in Albany.

 The Town of East Hampton must do the right thing and protect LI communities from the impacts of their polluting airport operations.